 Ref no Date Summary of Council Resolution Lead Cabinet Member / Officer(s) Update Call on the Government to adopt the solutions proposed by the cross-party Education Select Committee report and continue to review its findings.
-Call on the City Council Executive to ensure that the report's findings and solutions where appropriate to Birmingham, are factored into existing and developing strategies including 'Everyone's Battle, Everyone's Business' and its emerging Inclusion Strategy.
-Call on Overview and Scrutiny to incorporate these Birmingham-specific strategies into their work programmes to track outcomes and monitor actions taken to address issues, ensuring they receive full analysis of achievement by socioeconomic and ethnic background This work has continued and a report on progress on all 10 recommendations was presented at City Partnership Board on 14 December 2022.
+Call on the City Council Executive to ensure that the report's findings and solutions where appropriate to Birmingham, are factored into existing and developing strategies including 'Everyone's Battle, Everyone's Business' and its emerging Inclusion Strategy. improve the experiences of children and young people in education and employment opportunities.
+This work has continued and a report on progress on all 10 recommendations was presented at City Partnership Board on 14 December 2022.
 In 2023, an employers forum will be established to ensure a greater focus on this area as part of the Council's year of change for children and young people.
 This will be complemented by the development of our Good Employment Charter which aims to support employers in providing attractive opportunities for the citizens of Birmingham.
-Our employer forum will play a key role in encouraging local businesses and industries to expand their operations and reskill local people and grow their workforce.
+Call on Overview and Scrutiny to incorporate these Birmingham-specific strategies into their work programmes to track outcomes and monitor actions taken to address issues, ensuring they receive full analysis of achievement by socio- economic and ethnic background Work with employers to ensure opportunity is spread equally, by creating career pathways for the Our employer forum will play a key role in encouraging local businesses and industries to expand their operations and reskill local people and grow their workforce.
 In addition, in partnership with the combined authority we will be refreshing our careers offer to support schools, colleges and training providers to provide the best vocational advice for young people who do not wish to pursue an academic route.
-Work with employers to ensure opportunity is spread equally, by creating career pathways for the most disadvantaged and deprived areas of the city.
 Build on the findings of the Breaking Down Barriers report to develop communication and social media strategies to target the many young and disenfranchised pupils, in particular NEETS, who do not normally engage with standard and legacy forms of Council communication.
-Promote vocational training, apprenticeships and entrepreneurship in schools.
-In April 2023, Birmingham City Council adopted as policy: CHANGE for children and young people 2023-2028, a plan to make Birmingham a great place to grow up for children and young people.
-This Plan aims to improve outcomes for all babies, children, and young people in our city, and is delivered via Birmingham Children and Young People's Partnership, which is a formal collaboration between Birmingham City Council, Birmingham Children's Trust, Birmingham and Solihull Integrated Care Board, West Midlands Police and Crime
+In April 2023, Birmingham City Council adopted as policy: CHANGE for children and young people 2023- 2028, a plan to make Birmingham a great place to grow up for children and young people.
+This Plan aims to improve outcomes for all babies, children, and young people in our city, and is delivered via Birmingham Children and Young People's Partnership, which is a formal collaboration between Birmingham City Council,